JMU in LA: The Entertainment Industry

 Sarah O'Connor | email@example.com | Writing, Rhetoric & Technical Communication

-Accommodations are provided for through the Oakwood Corporate Apartments, including linens and housewares.
+Accommodations are provided for students through furnished apartments with wifi, cable, linens and full kitchen and laundry facilities.
+Students will be in shared double rooms with four students in each apartment.
 Some group meals will be included in the program fee, but the majority of meals will need to be covered by the student.

-Students purchase and prepare their own food in their apartments; however, on special occasions the program pays for meals.
+Students generally purchase and prepare their own food in their apartments, but on special occasions the program pays for meals.

 Additional Items to Consider

-Typically this program appeals to students in media arts, theatre, communication, music, and literature, but since entertainment is an industry it could also appeal to students interested in law and business.
+Typically this program appeals to students in media arts, theatre, communication, music, and creative writing, but since entertainment is an industry, it also appeals to students interested in entertainment law and business.

-This program is targeted towards juniors and seniors.
+This program is open to all JMU students, regardless of major.
+This program is targeted towards rising juniors and seniors.

 Applicants must have a GPA minimum of 2.0